salto-io/salto/.github/pull_request_template.md

 ---

-_Additional context for reviewer_
+Additional context for reviewer:

+_Replace me with some extra information that might be useful for the reviewer._

 ---

-_Release Notes_:
+Release Notes:

-_Replace me with a short sentence that describes the effect of this change on Salto users_
+_Replace me with a short sentence that describes the effect of this change on Salto users._

 ---

-_User Notifications_:
+User Notifications:

 _Replace me with a short sentence that describes changes that will appear in NaCls and are not caused by user actions (e.g. a new annotation, field values that are converted to references, etc).
 Hidden changes should not be listed._